 Besant Nagar (Edward Elliot’s) Beach Chennai – Timings, History & Tips

-A Chilled Version of Marina in Chennai with a Monument to a Danish Soldier
+A Cleaner, Chilled Version of Marina in Chennai with a Monument to a Danish Soldier

 Overview